[Fixed] VLC Not Converting Full Video | VLC Converts Part of Video

 Solution: Convert Videos Flawlessly using VLC Alternative

-Step 1: Launch the VLC alternative and click +Video to load the source video that VLC fails to convert.
+Step 2.
+Click +Video to load the source video that VLC fails to convert.

-Step 2: Choose an output format from the output format window, such as MP4 Video.
+Step 3.
+Choose an output format from Target Format, such as MP4 Video.